-- You may have a shower after the outer dressings are taken off which is usually in two days. - DO NOT scrub the incision - DO NOT soak in a bathtub and DO NOT go swimming in a pool, lake or ocean until at least 4 weeks after the surgery. - DO NOT use soaps, creams or lotions over the incision until it is fully healed. - · Gently dry using a clean towel.
+- You may have a shower after the outer dressings are taken off which is usually in two days. - DO NOT soak or scrub the incision. - DO NOT use soaps, creams or lotions over the incision until it is fully healed. - Gently dry using a clean towel.